 In case you hire a full-service moving company to help you relocate from Alabama to Nebraska, here are the estimated values of much you may have to spend during the process:

 |Studio/1 bedroom||$1914 – $3190|

 If you don’t want to hire a moving company, you can always rent a moving truck and take charge of the moving process.
 Because you won’t have to spend money to hire the services of movers, you’ll obviously spend less money if you choose to do a DIY move.

 On the other hand, you’ll have to invest much more time and effort into your move.
 If you rent a DIY moving truck, you’ll have to pack your own belongings, load/unload the truck without professional help, and you’ll have to drive the DIY moving truck from Alabama to Nebraska, which is almost a 19-hour drive.

 - If you want to save money during the relocation process, one alternative is to rent a DIY moving truck.

-- A married couple loading a moving truck.
+- A family loading a moving truck.